 Continue reading “Fall Colors – Part Two”

 Last December, I flew to the U.S. for an extended Christmas break and spent three weeks with my parents at their eastern Tennessee home.
 The weeks flew by.
 Flash forward eight months and one permanent relocation later, and I’ve completed another two months of Tennessee living.
-Somewhat to my surprise, I really like it here.
+Somewhat to my surprise, I like it here.

 I live in the foothills of the Smoky Mountains, 40 minutes east of Knoxville and roughly mid-way, as the crow flies, between Great Smoky Mountains National Park and Cumberland Gap National Historical Park.
-I’m in a regional town that is small enough to be safe and quiet but big enough to serve as a feeder town for the dozens of small farm villages in the area.
+I am in a regional town that is small enough to be safe and quiet but big enough to serve as a feeder town for the dozens of small farm villages in the area.
 We have a shopping mall, a cinema, a junior college, the requisite Cracker Barrel, and – yes – a Walmart.

 Okay so I’m not wild about the fact that there’s a Wally World in my town.
 It doesn’t really matter.
 My point is that as long as I’m here I can enjoy everything that a slower pace of life has to offer, while still being able to get out to enjoy myself, whether it’s to the movies or to the hiking trails.